joejk2/web-static/content/_overview/the-problem-with-renewable-claims.md

 ---
 layout: post
+page_id: ab96ed
 title: The problem with renewable claims
-description: Suppliers often market their electricity as "100% renewable" but how justified are the claims?
+description: Many suppliers market themselves as completely renewable but how justified is this?
+permalink: /:path
 home_card: true
 comments: false
 toc: true